SlavovLab/Adding_PMCID/README.md

-# Adding PMCID to LaTeX/BibTeX bibliography
+# Adding PMCID to LaTeX/BibTeX/Biber bibliography

-This repository contains code and working example for adding PMCID to bibliographic references compiled by LaTeX/BibTeX
+This repository contains code and working example for adding PMCID to bibliographic references compiled by LaTeX/BibTeX/Biber

 ## Scripts and usage
 - The script **get_doi.pl** extracts digital object identifiers (DOIs) from the bbl file.
 Run it as: perl get_doi.pl Your_bbl_file.bbl.
 It will output the DOIs in a file named DOIs_Your_bbl_file.bbl
 - Take the DOIs from DOIs_Your_bbl_file.bbl and input them into [https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/) to extract in batch all corresponding PMCIDs.
 Save the output as csv file in ids.csv, which is an option of the website.
 - The script **add_PMCID.pl** adds PMCIDs to the bbl file.
-Run it as: perl add_PMCID.pl  ids.csv Your_bbl_file.bbl
+Run it as: perl add_PMCID.pl  ids.csv Your_bbl_file.bbl.
+This will output \_Your_bbl_file.bbl file that should contain the PMCID added at the end of each reference that had a DOI with a corresponding PMCID.

 ## Working example
 - perl get_doi.pl Slavov_Research_Stategy.bbl